On Approximating Multi-Criteria TSP: Approximation Algorithms for Multi-Criteria Max-TSP

 \subsection{Multi-Criteria \maxstsp}

-The $\bigl(\frac 12 - \eps\bigr)$ approximation for \mcmaxatsp\ works of course also for \mcmaxstsp\ since the latter is a special case of the former.
-Our goal, however, is a ratio of $(\frac 23 - \eps)$.
-As a first attempt, one might just replace the $(\frac 12 - \eps)$-decompositions by $(\frac 23 - \eps)$-decompositions.
-Unfortunately, this is not sufficient since contracting the heavy-weight edges in undirected graphs is not as easy as it is for directed graphs: First, both statements ``remove all incoming'' and ``remove all outgoing'' edges are not well-defined in an undirected graph.
-Second, if we just consider all edges of one vertex as the incoming edges and all edges of the other vertex as the outgoing edges, we obtain a directed graph, which allows only for a ratio of $\frac 12 - \eps$.
+Our goal is again to show that, for any Hamiltonian cycle $\tilde H$, taking out a small set $K$ of heavy edges suffices to make the rest of $\tilde H$ light-weight.
+Unfortunately, contracting heavy edges in undirected graphs is not as easy as it is in directed graphs: The statements ``remove all incoming'' and ``remove all outgoing'' edges are not well-defined in an undirected graph.

 To circumvent these problems, we do not contract edges $e = \{u,v\}$.
 Instead, we set the weight of all edges incident to $u$ or $v$ to $0$.
-This allows us to add the edge $e$ to any Hamiltonian cycle $H'$ without decreasing the weight: We remove all edges incident to $u$ or $v$ from $H'$, and then we add $e$.
-The result is a collection of paths.
-Then we add edges to connect these paths to a Hamiltonian cycle.
-The only edges that we have removed are edges incident to $u$ or $v$, which have weight $0$ anyway.
+This allows us to add the edge $e$ to any collection $P$ of paths without decreasing the weight: We remove all edges incident to $u$ or $v$ from $P$, and then we add $e$.
+The result is again a collection of paths.

 However, by setting the weight of edges adjacent to $u$ or $v$ to $0$, we might destroy a lot of weight with respect to some objective.
-To circumvent this problem as well, we have to consider larger neighborhoods of the edges in $K$.
-In this way, we can add our heavy-weight edge (plus some more edges of its neighborhood) to the Hamiltonian cycle without losing too much weight from removing other edges.
-Lemma~\ref{lem:somelight} justifies this.
+To circumvent this problem as well, we put larger neighborhoods of the edges into $K$.
+In this way, we can add our heavy-weight edge (plus some more edges of its neighborhood) to the collection of paths without losing too much weight from removing other edges.
+Lemma~\ref{lem:somelight} below justifies this.